Continuing Education Activity

 - Review the management considerations for patients with pediatric facial trauma.

-- Summarize the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for pediatric patients affected by facial trauma.
+- Summarize the importance of improving care coordination among the interprofessional team to enhance the delivery of care for pediatric patients affected by facial trauma.

 For this section, pediatrics refers to patients below 18 years of age.
 Most incidences of isolated pediatric facial trauma are limited to soft tissue, nasal, or dentoalveolar injury.